 How to Get the Trekking Permits For Annapurna Circuit Trek Without a Guide?

 Trekking without a guide, you will be accountable for everything.
-You must know which permits you require and where to get them.
+You must know which permits you to require and where to get them.
 Along with that, you need to manage all the necessary documents to get the permits.

-Required permits to trek the Annapurna Circuit
+Required permits to Trek the Annapurna Circuit

 Annapurna Conservation Area Permit (ACAP)